 Wild Garlic in the spring.
 Taking walks around the Haute Savoie are truly wonderful.
 The breathtaking views, fresh air, mountain scenes and tranquillity of the countryside, coupled with the wildlife, flora and fauna make walking in this part of France a ‘must do’ when visiting this region.

-Some of this said wildlife, flora and fauna is not only edible but delicious.
+Some of this said wildlife, flora and fauna are not only edible but delicious.
 I’ll work my way through some recipes on my blog in the future but having found wild garlic growing prolifically on my dog walk in the last few weeks, I decided to pick* some and see what I could make.

 The wild garlic plants grow in woodlands and flower in the spring before the deciduous trees have their leaves.
 The air in early spring is filled with their garlic-like scent.
 The leaves are similar to the lily of the valley and the flower heads are a round ball, but only contain flowers no bulbils.

-Recipe for Wild Garlic Pesto
+Wild Garlic Pesto

-2 or 3 handfuls of wild garlic leaves
+- 2 or 3 handfuls of wild garlic leaves

-Extra virgin olive oil
+- Extra virgin olive oil

-75g freshly grated or roughly chopped parmesan
+- 75 g freshly grated or roughly chopped parmesan

-Whizz up the wild garlic leaves, pine nuts and parmesan in a food processor or crush in a pestle and mortar.
+- Whizz up the wild garlic leaves, chopped garlic, pine nuts and parmesan in a food processor or crush in a pestle and mortar.